Updated: 5 hours ago

 Mobilising capacity in the Landcare movement starts with personal connections around personal passions.

-Personal networks help individuals get more done.
-When collective networks grow around shared interests, they move ideas and practices around in social space.
-These networks are the connective tissue within which peer-to-peer learning happens.
+Personal networks help each of us get more done.
+But collective networks grow around the things we have in common, and as they grow, they move ideas and practices around in social space.
+They become the connective tissue where peer-to-peer learning happens.

-That really matters, because peer-to-peer learning is the main way community environmental action stays vital and effective.
+This really matters in Landcare, because peer-to-peer learning is the main way community environmental action stays vital and effective.

 Training is expensive.
 Consulting experts is expensive too.
-Local Agriculture Department staff have disappeared and the best way to meet remaining specialists is now on a Zoom conference.
-It's low-cost, but it's not the same as walking around your property with a specialist.
+Local extension staff have disappeared, except on Zoom conferences!
+That's a low-cost way to hear an expert, but it's not the same as walking around your property with that person.

-Peer-to- peer conversations are low cost, fast and targeted.
-We talk together voluntarily.
-How are you managing water on your property?
-How are you handling a specific production issue?
-Peer-to-peer, we get to the leading, bleeding edge of practice.
+With our peers, we get to the leading, bleeding edge of practice.
 What are you trying out?
 Is it working?
-Normal everyday questions, between normal, everyday people, supporting each other and learning in the process.
+Normal everyday questions, between normal, everyday people, supporting each other and learning form each other.

-Peer-to-peer is fast too, as fast picking up the phone, or dropping in.
-And it is targeted: if you have the right person to talk to, the knowledge shared fits your situation and takes root.
+Peer-to-peer is targeted too: if you have the right person to talk to, the knowledge shared fits your situation and takes root.
 You listen, and you take away something to chew on, a new angle to consider.

 Someone from South Gippsland got in touch recently to say she'd seen the CLEA site, and that she appreciated what was there.
 That felt good to me, and of course I was curious about her, so I googled her.
 She's on the leading bleeding edge.
 With her partner, she's set up a cell grazing operation with remote monitoring and control built into it.
 She's a writer too, and she's on the Board of South Gippsland Landcare Network.